FEAR OF FAILURE

 This is true even when you possess the necessary knowledge, education, and experience to succeed.
-This negative thought is not directed to something that is impossible, such as “I’m going to jump over that building.”
+This negative thought is not directed to something impossible, such as “I’m going to jump over that building.”
 This negative thought is directed to something you can accomplish with your abilities.
 It forms in the Negative Thoughts Department deep inside your brain.

 Moving your hand toward the door is usually not based on something unknown.
-What’s behind the door, on the other hand, is likely unknown.
+What’s behind the door, on the other hand, is likely unfamiliar.
 The fear of the unknown is a classic example of a false negative thought.

 THEREFORE, If your fear is based on something unknown, it is a red flag that it is a false negative thought.

-- First by assessing a penalty for undesirable conduct;
+- First, by assessing a penalty for undesirable conduct;

-- Third by finding pleasure every time you defy an avoidance.
+- Third, by finding pleasure every time you defy an avoidance.

-All three methods work and all three are often used simultaneously.
+All three methods work, and all three are often used simultaneously.

 Now comes the good part.
-Once you know you own some of this fear AND you are now aware of the various triggers, you are on the road to recovery.
+Once you know you own some of this fear AND are now aware of the various triggers, you are on the road to recovery.
 It might be as much as 50% if your addiction (how often you experience pleasure) is not too high.